 Actos – The FDA has approved updated drug labels for Actos, usually prescribed to treat Type 2 diabetes.
 The new label states that the use of the drug for more than one year may be associated with an increased risk of bladder cancer.

-Transvaginal Mesh – The FDA has issued an updated safety communication warning doctors and patients that the placement of surgical mesh through the vagina to treat pelvic organ prolapse may present greater risk for the patient than other options.
+Transvaginal Mesh – The FDA has issued an updated safety communication warning doctors and patients that the placement of surgical mesh through the vagina to treat pelvic organ prolapse may present a greater risk for the patient than other options.
 This is also called transvaginal mesh.
-According to the FDA, reported complications from using the mesh include the mesh becoming exposed or protruding out of the vaginal tissue, pain, infection, organ perforation and urinary problems.
+According to the FDA, reported complications from using the mesh include the mesh becoming exposed or protruding out of the vaginal tissue, pain, infection, organ perforation, and urinary problems.

 Testosterone Replacement Therapy (TRT) products for men have been linked to an increased risk of death, heart attack and stroke.
 Researchers found men who used testosterone therapy were 30 percent more likely to have a heart attack, stroke, or die after three years of use.
 A second study found that men had a significant increase in risk of heart attack and stroke in just the first 90 days of testosterone therapy use.
 Furthermore, men who started the study with clear, unobstructed coronary arteries were just as likely to have a heart attack, stroke or die as men who entered the study with established coronary artery disease.
 Testosterone therapy, such as the prescription topical treatments Androgel, Testim and Axiron, are used to help boost testosterone levels in men who have a deficiency of the male hormone.
 Symptoms of low testosterone include decreased libido and low energy.